 - “I used to get stressed out all the time when I thought winning was important.
 I wanted to try to win and help my kids win.
 Once I figured out it wasn’t about winning or losing, it was about teaching these kids about being men, that’s when I started to relax.” — Snoop Dogg

 - “I love Benny Hill.
-He one of my favourites of aaall time.
+He one of my favorites of all time.
 Like, the way Benny did it, he was just amazing.
-Just seeing how he put songs together and comedy and the timing and the sketches.
+Just saw how he put songs together and comedy and the timing and the sketches.
 He was way ahead of his time.” — Snoop Dogg

 - “Cut throats, gun smoke, dope, and hoes, is what controls ***** souls.” — Snoop Dogg